 Due to stringent government guidelines regarding Covid 19 and social distancing, we have had to make the decision to limit the amount of attendees to our cremation and burial services.

 Please do not attend if you fall in the high risk category or are showing any signs of Covid 19.

 Our webcasting service, which is available up to 28 days after the service, is available for all chapel services, please contact the family and their Funeral Director for more information.

-We sincerely apologise for any distress this will cause however, we have a duty of care to everyone attending our services and the staff working at the crematorium.
+We sincerely apologise for any distress the restrictions cause however, we have a duty of care to everyone attending our services and the staff working at the crematorium.

 Craven District Council’s Bereavement Services can be contacted on 01756 796118 or firstname.lastname@example.org

 No group activities are allowed, and residents are asked to be sensible and maintain social distancing.